 Heater-cooler devices are often necessary for use during surgeries to warm or cool patients as part of their care.
 They are especially important tools for surgeries involving the heart and lungs (cardiothoracic surgeries).
-Heater-cooler devices, as shown below in Figure 11, include tanks that provide temperature-controlled water to external heat exchangers or to warming/cooling blankets through closed water circuits.
+Heater-cooler devices, as shown below in Figure 11, include tanks that provide temperature-controlled fluid (usually water) to external heat exchangers or to warming/cooling blankets through closed water circuits.

-- Blue arrows identify the cardioplegia circuit and show cardioplegia solution entering the “heart lung machine.”
+- Blue arrows identify the cardioplegia circuit and show cardioplegia solution entering the “heart lung machine.” to exchange heat with the temperature-controlled heater-cooler fluid.
 Cardioplegia is used to stop the heart during surgery.

-- Red arrows identify the patient blood circuit and show hot water flow and patient blood flow.
+- Red arrows identify the patient blood circuit and show warm heater-cooler fluid flow and patient blood flow.

 Heater-cooler devices are Class II devices that can be cleared under one of the following cardiovascular classification regulations: